-Milwaukee area dentist Dr. Tony Cigno explains the proper emergency protocol following a knocked out tooth.
+Milwaukee area dentist Dr. Tony Cigno explains the proper dental emergency protocol and emergency dental treatment following a knocked out tooth.

 Greenfield, WI — December 1, 2017 — Wisconsin Dentist Tony Cigno recently published an article titled, “Emergency Dental Treatment for a Knocked-Out Tooth?
 What to Do… What to Expect.”